GaryLocke91/52465_programming_assignment/README.md

 **Year:** 2020
 ***

-This Jupyter notebook concerns the ```numpy.random``` package in Python.
-It explains the use of the package, including a detailed explanation of eight distributions provided for in the package.
+This Jupyter Notebook concerns the ```numpy.random``` package in Python.
+It explains the overall purpose of the package, the use of simple random data functions, permutations functions, and includes a detailed explanation of eight distributions provided for in the package.
+The final section explains the use of seeds in generating pseudorandom numbers.

 The notebook is divided into the following sections: